| |

 -

-A trust created by a charitable organization that
+A trust created by a

-distributes income to those donors based on the earnings
+of several donors and distributes income to those donors

-of the trust.
-The trust is managed by the charitable
+based on the earnings of the trust.
+The trust is managed

-organization, and contributions are partially deductible
+by the charitable organization, and contributions are

-for income tax purposes. top
+partially deductible for income tax purposes. top

 -